mochify/renderly-legacy/README.md

+# This Version of Renderly is Deprecated

+After building the original Renderly, I realized more things that I wanted to do with the core library, and I'm in the process of splitting this repository up.
+Only maintenance and bug fixes will go into this version.

+I split out RenderlyApp from Renderly and have moved it to [Renderly-New](https://github.com/mochify/renderly-next).
+The new project is backward compatible, but if you want to use this project as-is, note that there will be no new active development for this project.

+If you have any questions or issues, please file an issue.

 # Renderly

 Renderly is a .NET library and application for automated comparison of images.
 It is intended for use in environments where you want to periodically check generated images against a reference image to see if any changes have caused the images to render differently or incorrectly.